abudaan/vega-multi-view/README.md

     }, 3000);
 });
 ```
 This example show how you can remove a view.
-The `removeViews` function takes a single id or an array of ids and returns the updated key-value store object.
+The `removeViews` function takes a single id, a list of ids or an array of ids and returns the updated key-value store object.
 In this example the store is an empty object after we have removed the only view with id `spec`.
 Note that unlike `addViews` the `removeViews` function does not return a promise.

 ## Add it to your own project